ubc-library-rc/intro-git/content/04_github.md

 GitHub also has many great features that support project development and management.
 Here, you can find a list of those features and some notes on collaborating with other team members on GitHub.

 * **GitHub issues** let you track your work on GitHub.
-When you mention an issue in another issue or pull-request, the issue's timeline tracks the related work.
+When you mention an issue in another issue or pull request, the issue's timeline tracks the related work.
 You can link issues to pull requests.

 * **Gist code** is a simple way to share code snippets with others.
 It is used when you need to share a sample piece of code or technique with your co-workers or friends.
-To learn more GitHub Gists and how to create them, check out [GitHub Tutorial on Creating Gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists)
+To learn more about GitHub Gists and how to create them, check out [GitHub Tutorial on Creating Gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists)

 * **Project management with GitHub** is possible is GitHub offers a card-based project management tool like the one offered by [Trello](https://trello.com/).
 To begin the setup process, you should click on the **projects** tab in your repository and select **create a project**.
 GitHub offers templates to organize tasks within the project workflow.
 You can also set automatic triggers and link them to Github pull requests.